jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 #### JPA details

-Unfotunately, JPA does not (yet) support setFetchSize directly: queries created from EntityManager do not provide the method.
+Unfortunately, JPA does not (yet) support setFetchSize directly: queries created from EntityManager do not provide the method.
 It needs to be called in an implementation-specific way.
 For JPA implemented by Hibernate, you can use the following way to get to the Hibernate session:
 ````java
  Session session = entityManager.unwrap(Session.class);